Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

+Given a graph and a vertex $v$, the \emph{harmonic closeness centrality measure} is defined as $\text{clo}(v) = \sum_{u \in V, u \neq v} \frac{1}{d(u,v)}$ where $d(u,v)$ is the distance between $u$ and $v$.
+Here, distance $d(u,v)$ refers to the number of edges of a shortest path between $u$ and $v$.
+Roughly speaking, it is the sum of the reciprocal length of the shortest path between the node and all other nodes in the graph.
+Bavela's definition of \emph{closeness centrality} is similarly $\frac{|V|-1}{\sum_{u\in V} d(v,u)}$.

+\paragraph{Theory Results} The only two theoretical fully dynamic results that we are aware of are due to Pontecorvi and Ramachandran~\cite{DBLP:conf/isaac/PontecorviR15}, who achieve amortized $\bigO{(\nu^{*2}\cdot \log^2 n)}$ update time for betweenness centrality in directed networks where $\nu^*$ bounds the number of distinct edges that lie on shortest paths through any single vertex, and a result due to van den Brand and Nanongkai~\cite{DBLP:conf/focs/BrandN19}, who present a $(1+\epsilon)$-approximate fully-dynamic algorithm for closeness centrality with $\bigO(n^{1.823})$ update time in undirected networks.
+This is an obvious area for future work.

-\paragraph*{Katz Centrality} Katz centrality is a centrality metric that measure the relation between vertices by counting weighted walks between them.
-Nathan and Bader~\cite{DBLP:conf/asunam/NathanB17} were the first to look at the problem in a dynamic setting.
+\paragraph{Experimental Results on Katz Centrality} Nathan and Bader~\cite{DBLP:conf/asunam/NathanB17} were the first to look at the problem in a dynamic setting.
 At that time, static algorithms mostly used linear algebra-based techniques to compute Katz scores.
-The dynamic version of their algorithm incrementally updates the scores by exploiting properties of iterative solvers,~i.e.~Jacobi iterations.
+The dynamic version of their algorithm for undirected graphs incrementally updates the scores by exploiting properties of iterative solvers,~i.e.~Jacobi iterations.
 Their algorithm achieved speedups of over two orders of magnitude over the simple algorithms that perform static recomputation every time the graph changes.
 Later, they improved their algorithm~\cite{DBLP:conf/ppam/NathanB17} to handle updates by using an alternative, agglomerative method of calculating Katz scores.
 While their static algorithm is already several orders of magnitude faster than typical linear algebra approaches, their dynamic algorithm is also faster than pure static recomputation every time the graph changes.
 A drawback of the algorithms by Nathan and Bader is that they are unable to reproduce the exact Katz ranking after dynamic updates.
 Van der Grinten~\etal{}~\cite{DBLP:conf/esa/GrintenBGBM18} fixed this problem by presenting a dynamic algorithm that iteratively improves upper and lower bounds on the centrality scores.
 The computed scores are approximate, but the bounds guarantee the correct ranking.
-The dynamic algorithm improves over the static recomputation of the Katz rankings as long as the size of the batches in the update sequence is smaller than~10~000.
+The dynamic algorithm improves over the static recomputation of the Katz rankings as long as the size of the batches in the update sequence is smaller than~\num{10000}.
+Moreover, the authors are able to deal with undirected and with directed dynamic networks.